 Enterprise software applications are designed to facilitate numerous business requirements.
-Hence, a given software application offers hundreds of functions and all such functions are generally piled into a single monolithic application.
-ERP, CRM, and other various software systems are good examples - they’re built as monoliths with several hundreds of functions.
-The deployment, troubleshooting, scaling, and upgrading of such software applications are a nightmare.
+Hence, a given software application offers hundreds of business capabilities and all such capabilities are generally piled into a single monolithic application.
+Enterprise resource planning (ERP), customer relationship management (CRM), and other software systems are good examples - they’re built as monoliths with several hundreds of business capabilities.
+The deployment, troubleshooting, scaling, and upgrading of such software applications is a nightmare.

 Service-oriented architecture (SOA) was designed to overcome the problems resulting from monolithic applications by introducing the concept of a 'service'.
 Hence, with SOA, a software application is designed as a combination of services.
-The SOA concept doesn’t limit service implementation to be a monolith, but its most popular implementation web services promote a software application to be implemented as a monolith, which comprises coarse grained web services that run on the same runtime.
-Similar to monolithic software applications, these services have a habit of growing over time by accumulating various functions.
+The SOA concept doesn’t limit service implementation to be a monolith but its most popular implementation, web services, promotes a software application to be implemented as a monolith, which comprises of coarse-grained web services that run on the same runtime.
+Similar to monolithic software applications, these services have a habit of growing over time by accumulating various capabilities.
 This growth soon turns those applications into monolithic globs, which are no different from conventional monolithic applications.

 Figure 1: Monolithic Architecture

-Figure 1 shows a retail software application that comprises multiple services.
-All these services are deployed into the same application runtime.
-Therefore, it shows several characteristics of a monolithic application: it’s complex, designed, developed, and deployed as a single unit; it’s hard to practice agile development and delivery methodologies; updating a part of the application required redeployment of the entire thing.
+Figure 1 shows a retail software application that comprises of multiple services.
+All these services are deployed into the same monolithic runtime (such as application servers).
+Therefore, it shows several characteristics of a monolithic application: it’s complex, and is designed, developed, and deployed as a single unit; it’s hard to practice agile development and delivery methodologies; updating a part of the application requires redeployment of the entire thing.

-These characteristics are what led to microservice architecture coming into being.
+These characteristics are what led to the advent of microservice architecture.
 Let’s examine how this works.

 The foundation of microservice architecture (MSA) is about developing a single application as a suite of small and independent services that are running in their own process, developed and deployed independently.

 Most definitions of MSA explain it as an architectural concept focused on segregating the services available in the monolith into a set of independent services.
-However, microservices are not just about splitting the services available in monolith into independent services.
+However, microservices is not just about splitting the services available in a monolith into independent services.

-Consider that by looking at the functions offered from the monolith, by identifying the business capabilities required from the application - that is say what the application needs to do, to be useful.
-Then those business capabilities can be implemented as fully independent, fine grained, and self contained (micro)services.
+Consider that by looking at the functionality offered from the monolith, we can identify the business capabilities required from the application - that is to say, what the application needs to do to be useful.
+Then those business capabilities can be implemented as fully independent, fine-grained, and self-contained (micro)services.
 They might be implemented on top of different technology stacks, but however done, each service would be addressing a very specific and limited business scope.

 Figure 2: Microservice architecture